Cardio Or Weights First

 • Hiking

-What is strength training?
+What is strength/weight training?

-The primary objective of strength or resistance training is to tone and strengthen the muscles.
+The primary objective of weight or strength or resistance training is to tone and strengthen the muscles.
 The workout helps build muscle tissues, improve bone density, ligaments and tendons, and overall joint health.
-When done continuously, strength training improves blood pressure, glucose storage, and metabolism of the body.
-Some of the key strength training activities are:
+It is suggested to pair this up with a muscle-gain meal plan.

 • Weightlifting